 Most insurance providers require a life expectancy of six months or less, although individual circumstances can extend this time frame.

-If you have questions about your qualification for hospice, please call Hope Hospice at
+If you have questions about your qualification for hospice, please call us at (844) 671-HOPE.
+You can also learn more about what qualifies for hospice coverage on Medicare's site.

 “The comfort, support and thoughtfulness of absolutely everyone who came to care for my husband Don is beyond description.”